DeepLabCut/DeepLabCut/README.md

 ## News (and in the news):

+- Dec 2020: We released a real-time package that allows for online pose estimation and real-time feedback.
+See [DLClive.deeplabcut.org](http://DLClive.deeplabcut.org).
 - 5/22 2020: We released 2.2beta5.
 This beta release has some of the features of DeepLabCut 2.2, whose major goal is to integrate multi-animal pose estimation to DeepLabCut.
 - Mar 2020: Inspired by suggestions we heard at this weeks CZI's Essential Open Source Software meeting in Berkeley, CA we updated our [docs](docs/UseOverviewGuide.md).
 Let us know what you think!
 - Feb 2020: Our [review on animal pose estimation is published!](https://www.sciencedirect.com/science/article/pii/S0959438819301151)